firebase/extensions/firestore-document-histories/POSTINSTALL.md

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.

-This function will retry `DeadlineExceeded` and `Aborted` to make sure temporary errors do not lead to missing histories.
+This extension will retry `DeadlineExceeded` and `Aborted` to make sure temporary errors do not lead to missing histories.

 ### How much does it costs?